 Inventors, their technologies and TTOs will benefit through the achievement of critical early stage milestones such as proof-of-concept or market opportunity validation which will lead to follow-on commercialization activities.
 For more information on the ADVANCE program, including eligibility requirements and application instructions, please visit www.innovationcenter.msu.edu/advance/.

 The MTRAC Program was created in 2012 to accelerate the transfer of new technologies from Michigan’s institutions of higher learning into the commercial market by way of licenses or startups.
 In 2016 the program expanded as a statewide program to support translational research throughout the state of Michigan.
 The expansion reinforces the commitment to entrepreneurship, innovation and economic growth by providing a pathway to accelerate the creation and transfer of new technologies into the commercial market.

-Four Innovation Hubs across the state, in four key technology areas, support projects from all institutions of higher education, hospital systems and nonprofit research centers.
+Five Innovation Hubs across the state, in key technology areas, support projects from all institutions of higher education, hospital systems and nonprofit research centers.
 For more information on each Innovation Hub’s technology focus, eligibility and application process please visit the individual websites below: